SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-medications/index.md

-# MACS treatments: medications
+# Mast Cell Activation Syndrome (MCAS) medications

-MACS treatments can use medications such as:
+ Mast Cell Activation Syndrome (MCAS) treatments can use medications such as:

 * Antihistamines: Non-sedating, second-generation antihistamines like cetirizine (Zyrtec), loratadine (Claritin), or fexofenadine (Allegra) are commonly used to block the effects of histamine and manage symptoms such as itching, flushing, and hives.